healthchecks/healthchecks/templates/docs/apiv2.md

 tz
 :   string, optional, default value: "UTC".

-    Server's timezone.
+    Server's time zone.
 This setting only has an effect in combination with the `schedule` parameter.

     Example: